kleinfreund/kleinfreund.de/_posts/2016-12-30-favorite-albums-of-2016.md

 ![Bon Iver – 22, A Million album artwork](/img/posts/albums-2016/22-a-million.jpg)

 Up until 2016 I never paid attention to Justin Vernon.
 There is no particular reason for that.
 It just didn’t happen.
 Until early June when I met you.
-We attended the Michelberger Music Festival in Berlin where he played a good half of the new record.
+We attended the Michelberger Music festival in Berlin where he played a good half of his new record.
 I’m into this kind of rough and unpolished experimenting, although in it’s completeness the album leaves a bit of an unfinished impression upon me.
 It has some bright moments.
 There is nothing like getting clocked on the highway because “10 d E A T h b R E a s T ⚄ ⚄”’s driving beat puts you just in that mood.

 Or sitting besides you and start singing “I’d be happy as hell if you’d stay for tea” at just the right moment of “33 "GOD"”.
 And not to forget about that incredible performance of “8 (circle)” accompanied by a humming and stunning choir at Funkhaus Berlin during the festival.